keawade/keawade.github.io/content/about.md

 ## Professional summary

 <corpo wassup="let's be real, if you're reading this you ain't mad lol">
-Howdy! 👋 I am a highly motivated and passionate engineer with over eight years of professional experience developing great user experiences across the complete development life cycle of a product.
+Howdy! 👋 I am a highly motivated and passionate engineer with a decade of professional experience developing great user experiences across the complete development life cycle of a product.
 I can handles complex project management and I use my effective communication skills to align and coordinate engineers to efficiently deliver results.
 I am always seeking opportunities to contribute my energy and experience to a high-performing team of similarly passionate engineers building amazing tools and products.
 </corpo>

 ## Recommendations from colleagues